ArthurBonsu/Tinc-Blockchain/README.md

 - Follow the naming conventions strictly to maintain consistency across the project.
 - Be sure to commit to the correct branch unless given explicit permission to merge to `main`.

+- Considerations
+- Account for uninitialized values
+- Other error considerations

 ---